Oman Air: Background

 Oman was one of the four shareholders of Gulf Air, alongside the UAE, Qatar, and Bahrain.
 It was also the last nation to exit from the carrier, leaving in 2007.

 Oman Air traces its roots back to 1970 when Oman International Services (OIS) was established.
 The company became a civil aircraft ground handling provider at Beit Al Falaj Airport.
 In 1973, OIS moved its operations to the new terminal at Seeb International Airport.
 The company took over Gulf Air's Light Aircraft Division in 1977, before establishing its Aircraft Engineering Division in the same year.
-Oman's rapidly expanding civil aviation industry led OIS to build several facilities – including hangars, workshops and in-flight catering – to cater for the increase in activity.
+Oman's rapidly expanding civil aviation industry led OIS to build several facilities – including hangars, workshops and in-flight catering – to cater to the increase in activity.

 In 1981, Oman Aviation Services became a joint-stock company.
 OAS also purchased 13 aircraft from Gulf Air, allowing the company to replace its turboprop Fokker F27-600 with the −500 series.
 The following year, Oman Aviation Services jointly commenced jet services, along with Gulf Air, to Salalah.
 From 1983 to 1993, the company purchased new equipment, including the Cessna Citation, De Havilland Canada DHC-6 Twin Otter and new facilities to help it improve its services.